franckklotz/Robotic-Ventilator/README.md

 # Final case / Box

-final concept including a compex box and support for the HMI LCD screen is not finalized, and need to be completed.
+final concept including a complex box and support for the HMI LCD screen is not finalized, and need to be completed.

+this was not our top priority and is "easy" to do once all tests are done.

 # Software